Waste: Energy recovery

 Energy recovery from waste is using non-recyclable waste materials and extracting from it heat, electricity, or energy through a variety of processes, including combustion, gasification, pyrolyzation, and anaerobic digestion.
 This process is referred to as waste-to-energy.

 There are several ways to recover energy from waste.
 Anaerobic digestion is a naturally occurring process of decomposition where organic matter is reduced to a simpler chemical component in the absence of oxygen.
-Incineration or direct controlled burning of municipal solid waste to reduce waste and make energy.
+Incineration or direct controlled burning of municipal solid waste reduces waste and makes energy.
 Secondary recovered fuel is the energy recovery from waste that cannot be reused or recycled from mechanical and biological treatment activities.
 Pyrolysis involves heating of waste, with the absence of oxygen, to high temperatures to break down any carbon content into a mixture of gaseous and liquid fuels and solid residue.
 Gasification is the conversion of carbon rich material through high temperature with partial oxidation into a gas stream.
 Plasma arc heating is the very high heating of municipal solid waste to temperatures ranging from 3,000 to 10,000 °C, where energy is released by an electrical discharge in an inert atmosphere.

 Using waste as fuel can offer important environmental benefits.
 It can provide a safe and cost-effective option for wastes that would normally have to be dealt with through disposal.
 It can help reduce carbon dioxide emissions by diverting energy use from fossil fuels, while also generating energy and using waste as fuel can reduce the methane emissions generated in landfills by averting waste from landfills.

 There is some debate in the classification of certain biomass feedstock as wastes.
 Crude Tall Oil (CTO), a co-product of the pulp and papermaking process, is defined as a waste or residue in some European countries when in fact it is produced “on purpose” and has significant value add potential in industrial applications.
 Several companies use CTO to produce fuel, while the pine chemicals industry maximizes it as a feedstock “producing low-carbon, bio-based chemicals” through cascading use.